 Q.) What can be done to help reduce allergy symptoms?

 A.) Even when there is an abundance of pollen in the air, you can still get your allergy symptoms under control.
 Keep the windows closed during the day and turn on the air conditioner to stay cool.
 Lessen the amount of time that you spend outside, especially in the late morning and early afternoon hours.
 If you must be outside during these times, wear a mask over your nose and mouth to filter out the pollen.
 If you have trouble sleeping at night, take a shower and wash your hair before going to bed.
 Pollen that’s on your skin and in your hair can make your allergies flare up while you’re trying to sleep.
-Make an appointment with a certified allergist that specializes in primary care for allergies.
+Make an appointment with a certified allergist in Louisville KY that specializes in primary care for allergies.
 An allergist can find out the specific allergens that are making you sick and prescribe a treatment plan to keep your allergies under control.

 Be the first to like.